Playmates (1941 film)

 Playmates is a 1941 American comedy film directed by David Butler and written by James V. Kern.
 The film stars Kay Kyser, John Barrymore (in his final film), Lupe Vélez, Ginny Simms, May Robson and Patsy Kelly.
 It was released on December 26, 1941 by RKO Radio Pictures.

 Plot

 Lulu Monahan, press agent for John Barrymore, tries to attract a sponsor for Barrymore's radio program.
 Lulu and bandleader Kay Kyser's agent concoct a story that a great actor will teach Kyser how to play Shakespeare.
+In New York City, they visit each other to find out how the Hollywood contract for a new agent is.